 The Antarctic Ice Marathon includes an option to run the Frozen Continent Half Marathon which is held concurrently with the marathon.

 The Antarctic Ice Marathon route encompasses a 25km circuit followed by a 17.2km circuit as depicted below.A time limit of 6 hours may be imposed on the half marathon and 10 hours for the marathon.

-The five-day itinerary will see competitors fly by private jet from Punta Arenas, Chile, on 18 November to the marathon location at Union Glacier, Antarctica.
+The three day itinerary will see competitors fly by private jet from Punta Arenas, Chile, on 12 December to the marathon location at Union Glacier, Antarctica.
 A marked course of 42.2km (26.2 miles) is prepared in advance and snowmobile support, aid stations and medical personnel will be at hand for the duration of the race.

 Every effort will be made to keep to the scheduled departure and return date, but all flights are subject to weather, aircraft serviceability and local conditions.